 Louisiana State University at Alexandria operates on a two-semester plan with an additional summer term.
 Qualified applicants may apply at the beginning of any term.
 The university also offers some courses in a more concentrated format.
 These courses, which meet for only half a semester but for twice as long during each week of the half semester, are referred to as "A-Session" (the first half of the semester) and "B-Session" (the second half of the semester).
-Pre-session courses are even more concentrated and meet for approximately three weeks between regular semesters.
-Students may register for A-Session, B-Session, and Pre-Session courses at the same time as they register for their full-term courses.
+In addition, the university offers seven week courses that are offered 100% online during regular semesters (fall and spring) and during the summer.
+Pre-session courses are more concentrated and meet approximately three weeks between regular semesters.